battle-tactics-strategies

 Saxon commanders were masters of the pseudo-camp—a deliberately under-defended encampment that invited attack.
 When the enemy committed to an assault, concealed troops would emerge from the surrounding woods, marshes, or behind a nearby hill, striking the attackers in the flank.
 This tactic was famously employed by King Penda of Mercia against the Northumbrians in the mid-7th century.
 Penda would set up a small camp with minimal guards, then hide his main force in a wooded area.
 When the Northumbrians fell upon the “weak” camp, Penda’s warriors would close in from all sides, trapping them against the very palisade they had come to breach.

 Surprise also worked in the opposite direction: a rapid, silent decampment under cover of darkness could leave an enemy striking at an empty camp the next morning, while the Saxon army was already marching to attack their rear.
 This constant uncertainty forced opposing commanders to keep their own troops perpetually alert, a drain on morale and stamina over a long campaign.
+The psychological aspect of encampment—the deliberate use of campfires, flags, and the sounds of industry to deceive—was a skill passed down through generations of ealdormen and king's reeves.

 Life in the Camp: Daily Routines and Logistics

 Understanding how a Saxon camp functioned day to day clarifies why the strategic principles were so effective.
 A campaign camp was a self-contained community, typically housing anywhere from 200 to over 2,000 men, depending on the size of the army.
+The daily rhythm was dictated by foraging, guard duties, and the need to maintain readiness.

 Supply and Foraging